slatedocs/slate/source/index.html.md

 ### Enjoy the quality services of our product!

-Whether you send your user a pre-generated link or an API-generated encapsulated link, each of your distributed payment checkout links can be monitored through our OY!
+Whether you send your user a pre-generated link or an API-generated encapsulated link, each of your distributed payment checkout links can be monitored through the OY!
 Dashboard.

 You will be able to see the details of the payment checkout including, but not limited to, the payment status, creation and expiration dates and times, amount, description, payment details, and payer details.
 For further convenience, you can also find and filter through your payment link list by creation date, partner transaction ID, or status.